Fallas in Valencia, and Our ‘Falla’ About It

 Can't Have Fallas in Valencia without Valencia!

 Keep in mind that the “Fallas” take place in the city of Valencia (that’s where the biggest, main one is), but other towns and villages within the Valencian Community also have their own “Fallas”, like our town of Denia.
-With this in mind these particular characteristics are those that are traits of the city of Valencia.
-Stay tuned for our experiences this year of Denia’s Fallas.
+With this in mind these particular characteristics are those that are traits of the city of Valencia but also common in the other towns.

 So throughout Valencia City, you’ll see in many of the Fallas (monuments) the Valencian Bat, the city shield or coat of arms / emblem, and their flag with the colors of bright red, yellow, and blue.